 - Then rub the oil over the turkey (tuck in the wings), place in a preheated oven (set at 200 degrees), and roast for 30 minutes

 - Lower the oven to 180 C and continue to roast for 1.5 to 2 hours until the skin becomes slightly crunchy

 - During the baking process, spoon the oil and water mix from the bottom of the roasting pan over the turkey every 30 minutes

 - Once cooked, place the turkey on a plate, BUT be sure to keep the drippings in the bottom of the baking tray – this is critical for the mlinci

-Note: It may be necessary to add additional oil while it’s cooking.
+- Note: It may be necessary to add additional oil while cooking.

 Ingredients for Mlinci

 - 1/2 kg of white flour (tip 550)

 - 2 – 3 small tablespoons of sunflower oil

 Mlinci are a pasta-like side dish made of cooked unleavened dough seasoned with turkey drippings.